-Mobile Optimization: 12 Best Practices for the Mobile-First Era
+14 Mobile Optimization Best Practices You Need To Know

 11. Use Schema.org Structured Data

-Schema.org structured data is important for not only identifying pages on your site that have special, structured information the search engines need to see, but when the mobile index comes into full play, expect to see increased reliance on Schema.
+Schema.org structured data is important for not only identifying pages on your site that have special, structured information the search engines need to see but when the mobile index comes into full play, expect to see an increased reliance on Schema.

-This is a concise, easy method of understanding information that can then be translated to rich snippets in the mobile search results.
+This is a concise, easy method of understanding information that can then be translated into rich snippets in the mobile search results.

 But, either way, it is this author’s opinion that Schema structured data be used even on desktop implementations because it can help you appear in rich snippet results based on your targeted keyword.
 This can help enhance the visibility of your site when implemented correctly.

-12. Don’t Block Supporting Scripts Like JavaScript, CSS, or Things Like Images
+12. Don’t Block Supporting Scripts Like JavaScript, CSS, Or Things Like Images

 This should be common sense when developing sites for any platform, whether desktop or mobile, but some people still do it.

-It is important to make sure that supporting scripts for your mobile design are not blocked, because this blockage can result in issues like mobile soft 404s down the line.
+It is important to make sure that supporting scripts for your mobile design is not blocked, because this blockage can result in issues like mobile soft 404s down the line.
 It can also result in desktop 404s.

 But, if you block these files from being crawled by Google, they cannot crawl these files to see that your website works correctly.